Accessibility

 Interface

-This game is web-based.
+This games are web-based.

 Speech bubble with a world inside of it